- Heat Index

 - Air Quality

-A cold front will extend from the southern Plains to the Northeast on Monday, while monsoonal moisture will surge across the western third of the country.
+A cold front extended from the central Plains to the Northeast on Wednesday, while a low pressure system moved across the Intermountain West.